swistakm/django-datapurge/README.md

         "sessions.Session": {
             "expire_field": "expire_date",
         }
+    }

 ## LifetimePolicy

-Deletes all objects which are older then specified `lifetime`
+Deletes all objects which are older than specified `lifetime`

 Parameters: